dhenriques/kean_routes/README.md

 You may need to install NodeJS and Yarn.

-To run the website locally,
+To run the website locally
 ``
 npm start
 ``